Ultimate Guides

 🎰 Introduction: Why Your Strip Hotel Choice Defines Your Vegas Experience

 The Las Vegas Strip is arguably the most famous 4.2-mile stretch of road in the world.
 Along this iconic boulevard, you'll find some of the planet's largest hotels, most extravagant casinos, and wildest entertainment venues—all competing for your attention and your wallet.
-With over 30 major resorts and 150,000+ hotel rooms to choose from, selecting the right Strip hotel can feel overwhelming.
+According to the Las Vegas Convention and Visitors Authority, with over 30 major resorts and 150,000+ hotel rooms to choose from, selecting the right Strip hotel can feel overwhelming.

 But here's the truth: your hotel choice will fundamentally shape every aspect of your Vegas trip.
 It determines how much you'll walk, how much you'll spend, what restaurants you'll easily access, which shows you'll attend, and ultimately how much you'll enjoy your stay.
 Choose wrong, and you'll spend your vacation exhausted from walking, frustrated by crowds, and overpaying for everything.
 Choose right, and you'll have the trip of a lifetime.